Skip to content

 at com.google.devtools.build. android.desugar.
 Desugar.desugarClassesInInput (Desugar.java:401) at com.google.devtools.build.android.desugar.Desugar.desugar0neInput(Desugar.java:326) at com.google.devtools.build.android.desugar.
 Desugar.desugar (Desugar.java:280) at com.google.devtools.build.android.desugar.
 Desugar.main (Desugar.java:584)

-If the above error occurs during compilation, it is due to a compatibility issue with AGP 3.0.0.
+If the above error occurs during compilation, it is caused by a compatibility issue with AGP 3.0.0.
 This issue explains the problem.
-You can resolve this by upgrading AGP to 3.1.0 or higher, or by using a newer version of the SDK, upgrading the version in app/build.gradle.
+It can be resolved by upgrading AGP to version 3.1.0 or higher, or by using a newer version of the SDK.
+Upgrade the version in app/build.gradle.

 dependencies {